-A copy of the application is available here.
+A copy of the application is available on Camp Friendship's website.
 You will work directly with Camp Friendship during the application process, as they fill the roles, etc. Check Theta Phi Alpha Sister Circle group on Facebook for a discussion with other Theta Phi Alphas who have served as counselors.
 Good luck!

 [Email for more information]